terminusdb/terminusdb-docs/index/json-diff-and-patch/json-diff-and-patch-demonstration.md

 * `updateDocument` in the [JavaScript client](https://terminusdb.com/docs/index/terminusx-db/reference-guides/javascript-client-reference/woqlclient#updatedocument).
 * `replace_document` in the [Python client](https://terminusdb.com/docs/index/terminusx-db/reference-guides/client/woqlclient#replace\_document-document-graph\_type-instance-commit\_msg-none-last\_data\_version-none-create-false).

-## Use JSON-DP with MongoDB
+## Use JSON Diff and Patch with MongoDB

-An example in four simple steps demonstrating the use JSON-DP with another JSON-compliant database - MongoDB:
+An example in four simple steps demonstrating the use JSON Diff and Patch with another JSON-compliant database - MongoDB:

 1. [Insert items into a MongoDB database](json-diff-and-patch-demonstration.md#insert-items-into-a-mongodb-database).&#x20;
 2. [Modify an item](json-diff-and-patch-demonstration.md#modify-an-item).